-Emma McCall writes for STEP Journal, outlining what the important Guernsey decision of R Trusts means for disclosing ‘without prejudice’ materials and the impact it may have on similar cases going forward.
+Emma Holland writes for STEP Journal, outlining what the important Guernsey decision of R Trusts means for disclosing ‘without prejudice’ materials and the impact it may have on similar cases going forward.

 Statements made in a document marked ‘without prejudice’ will generally not be admissible in court as evidence against the person making the statement, if the statements made were done so in a genuine attempt to settle the dispute.
 This is to encourage parties to settle disputes wherever possible.